RaulDiodiu/rap-handson-travel-docs/part1/README.md

 ![alt](images/image1_4.png)

 ## Technical Setup
 We will use the following existing database tables for the travel, booking, booking supplement.
 You’ll find the relevant fields below.
-In addition to the existing database from the ABAP Flight Reference Scenario, we will create a new database table for storing the room reservations belonging to a specific travel.
+In addition to the existing database from the ABAP Flight Reference Scenario, we will create a new database table for storing the room reservations belonging to a specific travel (see [part2](../part2/README.md)).
 - **/DMO/A_Travel_D** - General Travel Data (and some administrative information)
 - **/DMO/A_Booking_D** - Booked Flights for Travel instances
 - **/DMO/A_BkSuppl_D** - Booking Supplements for Booking instances